GillesSchneider/neuro-imaging/ibc-dataset-parcellation/README.md

 The following python packages are required: _numpy, matplotlib, sklearn, scipy, torch, nilearn, nibabel, itertools_.

-Please make sure that all the packages mentioned below are installed prior to the use of the code.
+Please make sure that all the packages mentioned above are installed prior to the use of the code.